‘In the Heights’ lifts hopes for a Latino film breakthrough

 "They weren’t rejecting my ability, there were rejecting my culture.”

-He found success on the stage “because there aren’t any gatekeepers in theater,” he says.
-“I just needed to write something dope, get somebody to produce it and the audience was so hungry for it.
-They were dying to see themselves!”

-Almost 60 million Hispanics lived in the United States as of 2018, the Census Bureau estimates.
-And many are devoted filmgoers: Latinos had consistently led the box office, reaching 29% of tickets sold, according to the latest Motion Picture Association report on theatergoers.
+The Census Bureau estimates almost 60 million Hispanics lived in the United States as of 2018.
+And many are devoted filmgoers: Latinos have consistently led the box office, reaching 29% of tickets sold, according to the latest Motion Picture Association report on theatergoers.

 Yet they only represent 4.5% of all speaking or named characters and a mere 3% of lead or co-lead actors, a 2019 study of 1,200 popular movies from 2007 to 2018 by the Annenberg Inclusion Initiative found.